Let Bags Fly for Families Facing Cancer!

 We use standard cornhole boards assembled with 2×4’’s, so they are quite sturdy and there is no bouncing.
 Some of the boards in use have been decorated by FPS families and are used exclusively for Cornhole for Cancer.
 We hope you enjoy the artwork displayed on the boards!
 Remember, we bring all the boards so there is no reason that any player needs to supply a board.

 Each team has two players and the tournament is limited to 128 teams.
-The team members need to register together and choose a team name.
+If using set teams, the team members need to register together and choose a team name.
 The more creative the names, the more fun the tournament can be.
 However, all names must be in good taste as our events are family friendly.
 Each team will be randomly assigned the starting brackets.
 Prior to the event, FPS will communicate directly to all registrants so to manage expectations.

 Registration will begin thirty minutes prior to the start of play and teams simply have to check in with their team name, players names and email addresses.
 Once teams have checked in, they will proceed to the technology table for instructions on how to set up the scoring technology.
 It is suggested that all players download the Scoreholio app prior to coming to the tournament and we will help you set up the app for the tournament that day.

-There will be two brackets, Bracket A and Bracket B, which will both contain 64 teams each.
-Courts within these brackets will be titled A1 through A16 for Bracket A and B1 through B16 for Bracket B. Once all teams have registered and as play is about to begin, you will receive a notification on your phone as to the court you will be playing at for the first game.
+There will be two to four brackets depending on the event, labeled as Brackets A, B, C, and D. They will contain 16-32 teams each.
+Courts within these brackets will be titled A1 through A8 for Bracket A, B1 through B8 for Bracket B, and so on.
+Once all teams have registered and as play is about to begin, you will receive a notification on your phone as to the court you will be playing at for the first game.
 Once you are assigned to a bracket at the start of play, all your games will take place on these bracket courts!
 Your phone notifications will continue as play is underway and will tell you what court in your bracket you will be playing on!
 It’s important that when you get a notification, you immediately go to that court and start play.
 This is how we are able to complete the tournament in a four-hour timeframe!

 Further, each bracket will have a television monitor under the bracket tent that will depict who is playing and on what court.
 Therefore, if you don’t want to use your phone, we ask that you continually look at the monitor to keep on top of your team movement.

 Yes we give prizes, but they are not cash prizes.
 Rather, we work with the community organizer to provide prizes that are meaningful to both them and also to the FPS mission and taking a break!
-Some samples include gift cards for fun family activities and all winners from tournament in different areas are entered into a drawing for a stay at the FPS respite home in Florida.
+Some samples include gift cards for fun family activities.

-As part of the registration process, organizers are required to provide a rain date.
+As part of the registration process, organizers are required to provide a rain date or alternative location.
 Because of the bag material, the game cannot be played in inclement weather, so rain dates are important.
-You will be notified by 5:00 pm the evening prior to the tournament and all registrants will get a text message and email about the postponement.
+You will be notified by 5:00 pm the evening prior to the tournament and all registrants will get a text message and email about the change.
 If the rain date also is rained out, we will work with the tournament host to find a mutually agreed upon date to host the event.
 Please note, if a team/player is unable to attend the rain date their registration fee is nonrefundable, but is transferable.

-Yes, of course you can volunteer at a Cornhole for Cancer Tournament.
-Each tournament requires a minimum of 6 volunteers.
+Yes, of course you can volunteer at a Cornhole for Cancer Event.
+Each event requires a minimum of 6 volunteers.
 Please note that players are unable to play and volunteer for the event.
-Our volunteers are critical to the electronic scoring process and will be ensuring that the tournament pace continues to move by imputing game scores.
-Players may assist in set-up and break-down of the tournament, but are unable to volunteer during game time.
-To sign up to be a volunteer, please email firstname.lastname@example.org.
+Our volunteers are critical to the electronic scoring process and will be ensuring that the event pace continues to move by imputing game scores.
+Players may assist in set-up and break-down of the event, but are unable to volunteer during game time.
+To sign up to be a volunteer, please email email@example.com.
 Virtual training will be provided to all volunteers through a scheduled 45 minute video call.

 We have this covered too.
 In close proximity to the registration table is a technology table that will be manned throughout the tournament.
 Someone at this table will be able to help you.
-Also, this table will have an additional monitor that will show play of Bracket A and Bracket B.
+Also, this table will have an additional monitor that will show play of each bracket.